-In Program Mode, the top line of the display shows the current Mode, MIDI transposition, MIDI In/Out activity indicators, and MIDI channel.
+In Program Mode, the top line of the Display shows the current Mode, MIDI transposition, MIDI In/Out activity indicators, and MIDI channel.
 If Quick Access view is selected, the current Quick Access Bank number will be shown instead of the current MIDI channel.

-The currently selected Program ID number and name are shown in the center of the display.
-If the selected program is a user program, a KB3 organ program, or if the program contains an FM layer, the USER, KB3, or FM icons are displayed next to the program name.
+The currently selected Program ID number and name are shown in the center of the Display.
+If the selected program is a user program, a KB3 organ program, or if the program contains an FM layer or FM operator function, the USER, KB3, FM or FMOP icons are displayed next to the program name.